edwardoughton/SW_May_2024/README.md

 - `.gitignore`: Specifies intentionally untracked files to ignore.
 - `LICENSE`: The repository is licensed under the MIT License.

-Survey results data have, at this time, been excluded from this repo.
+Note: Survey results data have, at this time, been excluded from this repo.
 Once all identifiable information has been removed, the data will be uploaded.
 In the meantime, if you have a question or query, please reach out to the repo managers.

 ## Getting Started